Music of Georgia (U.S. state): Music institutions

-Folk music
+Funk music

 Georgia's folk musical traditions include important contributions to the Piedmont blues, shape note singing, and African-American music.

-African American folk music
+African American funk music

 The "ring shout" is an African American musical and dance tradition that is among the oldest surviving African American performance styles in North America.
 The ring shout tradition is rare in the modern Southern United States, but it still found in McIntosh County, Georgia, where black communities have kept the style alive.
 The McIntosh County ring shout is a counterclockwise ring dance featuring clapping and stick-beating percussion with call-and-response vocals.
 The ring shout tradition is strongest in Boldon, Georgia (also known as Briar Patch), where it is traditionally performed on New Year's Eve.

 The Georgia Sea Island Singers are an important group in modern African American folk music in Georgia.
 They perform worldwide the Gullah/Geechee music of the Georgia coast and Sea Islands, and have been touring since the early 1900s; the folklorist and musicologist Alan Lomax discovered the Singers on a 1959-60 collecting trip and helped to bring their music to new audiences.
 The Georgia Sea Island Singers have included Bessie Jones, Emma Ramsey, John Davis, Mayble Hillery, and Peter Davis.

 Fife and drum blues has been documented in west central Georgia.

 The Freedom Singers are a group that formed in 1962 in Albany to educate communities about issues related to the Civil Rights Movement through song.

 Multi-instrumentalist Abner Jay, born in Fitzgerald, performed eccentric blues-infused folk music as a one-man band.